nikxk/.dotfiles/README.md

 ## Instructions for setting up a new workspace
 1. Install Ubuntu 20.04
    1. Download it [here](https://releases.ubuntu.com/focal/)
-   1. Install instructions [here](https://help.ubuntu.com/community/Installation/FromUSBStick) for US    B stick
+   1. Install instructions [here](https://help.ubuntu.com/community/Installation/FromUSBStick) for USB stick
     1. Etch it onto a USB drive using [balena etcher](https://etcher.balena.io/#download-etcher)
     1. Restart the new PC with the USB drive plugged in and install Ubuntu.
     1. Take out the USB stick and restart the PC.